ankddev/zapret-discord-youtube/README.md

 > Also you can run file `Run pre-config.exe` and select pre-config to run

 ## Add to autorun
-To add fix to autorun, start `Add to autorun.exe` and select on of presented BAT files.
+To add fix to autorun, start `Add to autorun.exe` and select one of presented BAT files.
 To delete from autorun, start this file and select `Delete service from autorun` option.

 ## Setup for other sites
 You can add your own domains to `list-ultimate.txt` or you can use special utility for this.
 Start file `Set domain list.exe` and select all options you want, then select `Save list` and press <kbd>ENTER</kbd>.